SAP-samples/teched2022-XP281/exercises/1/README.md

 `url` --> value from ANS service key + `/cf/producer/v1/resource-events`

 - The data object for the custom event that is to be produced by the SAP Automation Pilot in case the condition is met:
 `{ "eventType": "CUSTOM-ALERT", "severity": "WARNING", "category": "ALERT", "subject": "Alert Sent by SAP Automation Pilot: SAPUI5 Web App Is Not Accessible", "body": "IMPORTANT!
-SAPUI5 Web App cannot be accessed by the Automation Pilot health check request.", "resource": { "resourceName": "App #2", "resourceType": "application" } } `
+SAPUI5 Web App cannot be accessed by the Automation Pilot health check request.", "resource": { "resourceName": "cloudApp", "resourceType": "application" } }`

 Expected result should like this setup:
 <br>![](/exercises/1/images/01_05_13.png)